-- abort Stops the specified task.
-In most cases, the operations "back out" as if an I/O error occurred, reversing what has been done so far to the largest extent possible.

-list Displays a one-line summary for each task running on the system.
-The -l option prints tasks in long format.
-The -h option prints tasks - hierarchically, with child tasks following the parent tasks.
+abort Stops the specified task.
+In most cases, the operations "back out" as if in I/O error occurred, reversing what has been done so far to the largest extent possible. list Displays a one-line summary for each task running on the system.
+The $-1$ option prints tasks in long format.
+The $-h$ option prints tasks hierarchically, with child tasks following the parent tasks.
 By default, all tasks running on the system are printed.
 If you include a taskid argument, the output is limited to those tasks whose taskid or task tag match taskid.
 The remaining arguments filter tasks and limit which ones are listed.

-In this release, the vxtask list command supports SmartMove and thin reclamation operation.

-- If you use SmartMove to resync or sync the volume, plex, or subdisk, the vxtask list displays whether the operations is using SmartMove or not. - In a LUN level reclamation, the vxtask list command provides information on the amount of the reclaim performed on each LUN. - The init=zero on the thin volume may trigger the reclaim on the thin volume and the progress is seen in the vxtask list command.

-monitor Prints information continuously about a task or group of tasks as task information changes.
+In this release, the ${\tt vxtask}$ list command supports SmartMove and thin reclamation operation.
+If you use SmartMove to resync or sync the volume, plex, or subdisk, the vxtask list displays whether the operations is using SmartMove or not.
+In a LUN level reclamation, the vxtask list command provides information on the amount of the reclaim performed on each LUN.
+The init=zero on the thin volume may trigger the reclaim on the thin volume and the progress is seen in the vxtask list command. monitor Prints information continuously about a task or group of tasks as task information changes.
 This lets you track task progress.
-Specifying -1 prints a long listing.
+Specifying $-1$ prints a long listing.
 By default, one-line listings are printed.
 In addition to printing task information when a task state changes, output is also generated when the task completes.
-When this occurs, the state of the task is printed as EXITED. pause Pauses a running task, causing it to suspend operation. resume Causes a paused task to continue operation. set Changes a task's modifiable parameters.
-Currently, there is only one modifiable parameter, $slow[=iodelay]$, which can be used to reduce the impact that copy operations have on system performance.
+When this occurs, the state of the task is printed as EXITED. pause Pauses a running task, causing it to suspend operation. resume Causes a paused task to continue operation.

+Changes a task's modifiable parameters.
+Currently, there is only one modifiable parameter, slow[=iodelay], which can be used to reduce the impact that copy operations have on system performance.
 If you specify slow, this introduces a delay between such operations with a default value for iodelay of 250 milliseconds.
 The larger iodelay value you specify, the slower the task progresses and the fewer system resources that it consumes in a given time.
 (The vxplex, vxvol and vxrecover commands also accept the slow attribute.)